Powerlearnproject/se-day1-assignment-Sabayajoy/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+ .Software Engineering is the systematic application of engineering principles , methods and tools to develop and maintain  high quality software systems.
+           .
+Importance
+  .
+Enables creation of software application that power various aspeacts of life such as communication , trade and healthcare

 Identify and describe at least three key milestones in the evolution of software engineering.